 For example, Singapore is an excellent place to do your banking.
 Switzerland is an excellent place to store your precious metals.
-The Cook Islands is an excellent place to form a company or trust.
+The Cook Islands are an excellent place to form a company or trust.
 And Argentina is an excellent place to spend time from a lifestyle perspective.

 Speaking of Argentina, it really feels European in many ways.
 Unlike its other South American neighbors, which have a more native flavor, Argentina is primarily an immigrant country where most people trace their roots to Italy, Spain, and other European countries.

 Combine this with the extremely low cost of living and it feels like living in Italy for a fraction of the price.
 In my extensive travels around the world, I haven’t seen a country that has such a high quality of life at such a low cost.